PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 fixes the legacy omission of per-axis quantization remapping.
 Source-adapter fan-out, output post adapters, and Add interactions remain available through the legacy fallback.
+The bounded Add family requires both operands to come through exclusive rank-four NHWC→NCHW adapters and the Add output to feed only the selected Concat.
+Both operands are rewired in their original order, all leading adapters are removed, operator options are retained, and Add-output shape and per-axis quantization are remapped once.
+Public/internal adapter boundaries and invalid ranks now reject before mutation.
+Adapter sharing with the root Concat, Add-output post adapters, unary operands, recursive Add, and other mixed operand families deliberately remain in legacy.

 The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
-The legacy matcher now skips the nine indexed families, but continues to own broader Split/Slice and Add inputs plus the separate quantized-post path.
+The legacy matcher now skips the ten indexed families, but continues to own broader Split/Slice/Add, pseudo-LeakyRelu, and the separate quantized-post path.

 Changed files for this checkpoint: